qwd/dev-site/pages/en/help.md

 ### What is Savings Plan?

 The Savings Plan is designed to cover the cost of standard subscription and is a discount plan for users with a high volume of data requests.
 It is not dependent on specific data and only requires the user to commit to an annual amount to get a large discount.
 Compared to pay as you go billing cost, the Savings Plan can save 40%-70%.
-Refer to [saving plans](/en/docs/finance/saving-plans/).
+Refer to [Savings plans](/en/docs/finance/savings-plans/).

 ### How to estimate the cost?